Macquarie Sports Radio: Closure

 Despite the changes, the network continued to rate poorly.
 On 29 October, Macquarie Media announced that its sports talk shows would cease production from 1 November 2019.
 However, the station remained on the air and continued to broadcast live cricket and the Premier League, and on 4 November Macquarie Media announced it would reinstate Schwarz and Allen's drive program.

-Following Nine Entertainment Co.'s acquisition of Macquarie Media, in January 2020 it was confirmed the network would cease broadcasting, with each station to revert to its pre–2016 branding.
+Following Nine Entertainment's acquisition of Macquarie Media, in January 2020 it was confirmed the network would cease broadcasting, with each station to revert to its pre–2016 branding.
 On 2 February 2020, the stations were re-launched as 2UE, 4BH and Magic 1278 with a classic hits music format.

 Sports coverage

 Macquarie Sports Radio had exclusive and non-exclusive rights to various sports in Australia, although coverage varied by market: